 Written by Chelsea Mori

 Chelsea is an experienced marketing and demand generation strategist with over 17 years of B2B experience.
-She oversees demand generation strategies, campaigns, and brand awareness programs to solidify 3PL Central as the leader in warehouse management software.
+She oversees demand generation strategies, campaigns, and brand awareness programs to solidify Extensiv as the leader in warehouse management software.
 A multi-dimensional marketing operations professional, Chelsea has built a track record of driving new business through creative demand and lead generation programs.